azonenberg/staticnet/README.md

 staticnet is intended to comply with a strict subset of the relevant RFCs.
 In the interest of simplicity and security, many infrequently used features such as IP fragmentation are not supported.

-staticnet is written in bare bones C++ with no runtime library dependencies other than memcpy(), memset(), and memmove().
+staticnet is written in bare bones C++ with no runtime library dependencies other than mem*().
 It uses a zero copy API rather than the conventional BSD sockets API to minimize unnecessary data shuffling.

+Looking for sample apps? https://www.github.com/azonenberg/staticnet-demos/